PINPOINT TRAFFIC BLOG: I-95 Lane-Split Restricts Exit Access, Delays Possible

 The construction is all part of the 10.8 million dollar Oxford Street Bridge project.

-On Friday, the DOT implemented a split-lane traffic configuration for both directions of interstate-95.
+On Friday evening, the DOT will implement a split-lane traffic configuration for both directions of interstate-95.

 I-95 South commuters are now unable to access Exit 18.
 You can use Exit 19 (Eddy Street) or Exit 17 (Elmwood Ave.) as a detour.